Vacuum pump: Momentum transfer pump

 In a momentum transfer pump (or kinetic pump), gas molecules are accelerated from the vacuum side to the exhaust side (which is usually maintained at a reduced pressure by a positive displacement pump).
 Momentum transfer pumping is only possible below pressures of about 0.1 kPa.
 Matter flows differently at different pressures based on the laws of fluid dynamics.
 At atmospheric pressure and mild vacuums, molecules interact with each other and push on their neighboring molecules in what is known as viscous flow.
 When the distance between the molecules increases, the molecules interact with the walls of the chamber more often than with the other molecules, and molecular pumping becomes more effective than positive displacement pumping.
 This regime is generally called high vacuum.

 Molecular pumps sweep out a larger area than mechanical pumps, and do so more frequently, making them capable of much higher pumping speeds.
 They do this at the expense of the seal between the vacuum and their exhaust.
 Since there is no seal, a small pressure at the exhaust can easily cause backstreaming through the pump; this is called stall.
 In high vacuum, however, pressure gradients have little effect on fluid flows, and molecular pumps can attain their full potential.

 The two main types of molecular pumps are the diffusion pump and the turbomolecular pump.
 Both types of pumps blow out gas molecules that diffuse into the pump by imparting momentum to the gas molecules.
 Diffusion pumps blow out gas molecules with jets of an oil or mercury vapor, while turbomolecular pumps use high speed fans to push the gas.
 Both of these pumps will stall and fail to pump if exhausted directly to atmospheric pressure, so they must be exhausted to a lower grade vacuum created by a mechanical pump, in this case called a backing pump.

 As with positive displacement pumps, the base pressure will be reached when leakage, outgassing, and backstreaming equal the pump speed, but now minimizing leakage and outgassing to a level comparable to backstreaming becomes much more difficult.

 Entrapment pump

 An entrapment pump may be a cryopump, which uses cold temperatures to condense gases to a solid or adsorbed state, a chemical pump, which reacts with gases to produce a solid residue, or an ion pump, which uses strong electrical fields to ionize gases and propel the ions into a solid substrate.
 A cryomodule uses cryopumping.
-Other types are the sorption pump, non-evaporative getter pump, and titanium sublimation pump (a type of evaporative getter that can be used repeatedly).
+Other types are the sorption pump, non-evaporable getter pump, and titanium sublimation pump (a type of evaporative getter that can be used repeatedly).